The Korean Skin Care Routine

 OIL-BASED CLEANSER - Korean women typically use two cleansers, starting with an oil-based cleanser to remove oil-based makeup, SPF and other impurities (since water repels oil).
 This allows for effortless cleansing rather than tugging at your skin to remove that last bit of mascara.

-Korean beauty heritage is steeped in natural ingredients passed down from generation to generation.
+Korean toners differ from other toners because they’re meant to hydrate, moisturize, and balance your skin’s pH level after cleansing.
+This reflects Korean beauty heritage, which is steeped in natural ingredients passed down from generation to generation.
 This tradition continues today with formulations that tend to shun harsh chemicals and draw from the Earth instead.View our toners >

 Though formulated with varying viscosities, essences tend to be a bit more fluid and less concentrated than serums.
 Their main purpose is to moisturize the skin and make the most of the serums that follow.
 Think of your skin as a sponge: once it’s plumped up with water, everything else absorbs more easily.View our essences >